 |sort||Order by clause on SCAN with columnstore index.||no||no||yes|

-¹Applies to SQL Server 2016, SQL Database V12 Premium Edition, and Parallel Data Warehouse
+¹Applies to SQL Server 2016 (13.x), SQL Database Premium tiers, Standard tiers - S3 and above, and all vCore tiers, and Parallel Data Warehouse

 - The aggregates are

 - Aggregate operator must be on top of SCAN node or SCAN node with

 - This aggregate is not a distinct aggregate.